-Investment income from alternative energy investments primarily relates to installment gains from several sales of Gallagher's interests in limited partnerships that operate Syn/Coal facilities which occurred in the latter part of 2001 and early in 2002.
-The increase in investment income from alternative energy investments in 2004 was due to an increase in volume processed by the Syn/Coal facilities.
+Investment income from alternative energy investments primarily relates to installment gains from several sales of Gallagher's interests in limited partnerships that operate Syn/Coal facilities which occurred in the latter part of 2001, first quarter 2002 and second quarter 2004.
+The increase in investment income from alternative energy investments in 2004 was primarily due to an increase in volume processed by two of the Syn/Coal facilities (\$4.0 million).